Schur sector of Argyres-Douglas theory and $W$-algebra: Introduction

 \item For a VOA, one can define a commutative and associative algebra called the Zhu's $C_2$ algebra \cite{zhu1996modular}.
 The reduced ring from the $C_2$ algebra is identified with the Higgs branch chiral ring \cite{Song:2017oew,Beem:2017ooy, arakawa2018chiral}.
-Our new point of view in this paper is that the Zhu's $C_2$ algebra is more important than its reduced version, and it can be thought as the associated ring of the Schur sector.
-For our cases, the Zhu's $C_2$ algebra has a simple form and we gave a general proposal for its structure.
-If our 4d theory has no flavor symmetry, we conjecture that the $C_2$ algebra is actually isomorphic to a Jacobi algebra associated with a quasi-homogenous hypersurface singularity. \item To compute the Macdonald index of a given 4d theory, one need to introduce another grading or filtration in the corresponding VOA.
+For $W^{-h^\vee+\frac{h^\vee}{h^\vee+k}}(\fg,f)$ VOA considered in this paper, the Zhu's $C_2$ algebra has a simple form implied by the simple PE form of the vacuum character and we gave a general proposal for its structure.
+Especially if the 4d theory has {\bf no flavor symmetry}, we conjecture that the $C_2$ algebra is actually {\bf isomorphic} to a Jacobi algebra associated with a quasi-homogenous hypersurface singularity.
+Although Zhu's $C_2$ can be thought as the associated ring of the Schur sector, its relation with $4d$ theories is still unclear and should be explored in the future.
+The Zhu's $C_2$ algebra may be more important than its reduced version for 4d physics because not all 4d $\CN=2$ SCFTs have Higgs branches, while even theories with no Higgs branch (the reduced $C_2$ algebra) have a nontrivial Schur sector which corresponds to Zhu's $C_2$ algebra. \item To compute the Macdonald index of a given 4d theory, one need to introduce another grading or filtration in the corresponding VOA.
 For our $W$-algebra, there is a natural filtration called the Kazhdan filtration \cite{Arakawa2012Rationality} which we use to define the Macdonald index of the 4d theory.
 This filtration agrees with the filtration of theories considered in \cite{Song:2016yfd}, and gives a natural generalization to general models considered in this paper. \end{enumerate}

 This paper is organized as follows: section \ref{sec:SchurandVOA} reviews the basic correspondence between the Schur sector of 4d theory and 2d VOA.
 Section \ref{sec:results} reviews known results between 4d Argyres-Douglas theories engineered from 6d $(2,0)$ theories and their associated 2d $W$-algebras.
 Section \ref{sec:chaofWSchur} studies the Schur index from the vacuum character of the $W$-algebra.
 Section \ref{sec:C2algebra} studies the Zhu's $C_2$ algebra which might be thought of as a ring associated with the Schur sector.
 Section \ref{sec:Kazdan} introduces the Kazhdan filtration of our $W$-algebra and it is used to define the Macdonald index.
 Finally a conclusion is given in section \ref{sec:conclustion}.